BioPhoton/ngRe/README.md

 Important to say is that with this case **we can ignore the life cycle hooks as the subscription happens always right in time**.
 We cal rely on trust that subscription to `state$` happens after `AfterViewInit`.

+> **Inconsistent handling of undefined variables**
+> It is important to mention the inconsistant handling of undefined variables and observables that didnt send a value yet.

+> **Nested Template Scopes**
+> One more downside here.
+If we use the `as` template syntax and have multiple observable presents in the same div we run into some
+> annoying situation where we have to nest multiple divs to have a context per bound vairable.

 ```typescript
 @Component({
   selector: 'my-app',